Topological phases of matter, Quantum Error Correction and Topological twist: Topological Twists

 \subsection{Translating Bombin's lattice to Kitaev's lattice}

-The lattice with qubits on the vertices can be translated to the Kitaev's lattice where the qubits are on the edges, to get a better picture of what happens at the twist, with the ability to generalize it further.
+The lattice with qubits on the vertices can be translated to Kitaev's lattice where the qubits are on the edges, to get a better picture of what happens at the twist, with the ability to generalize it further.

-\\ Apply Hadamard operators on the diagonal vertices which exchanges Z operator to X and vice-versa.
-For the new lattice, the intersection of the dotted white lines are the vertices which sit in the dark squares.
+\\ Apply Hadamard operators on the diagonal vertices which exchange the Z operator to X and vice-versa.
+For the new lattice, the intersection of the dotted white lines is the vertices which sit in the dark squares.
 After applying Hadamard, the diagonal operators change from Z to X, so each operator is X for the vertex.
 Similarly, for the plaquette, the anti-diagonals operators change from X to Z.

 \\ The twisted region is highlighted.
 The vertex and plaquette operators are broken into halves and glued differently to give the required twist to the lattice.
 The inverted/reflected F operators correspond to the switching of type e particle to type m particle or the other way around.
 The twist region can generate a pair of e and m or can absorb the pair.
 Note that it's possible to extend this notion of twist to any $\mathbb{Z}_N$ TC model because of this representation. \\ Similar to the previous calculations, the dimension after this twist in $\mathbb{Z}_N$ Toric Code is the same as $\mathbb{Z}_4$ TC, i.e. $N^2$.